 - Apply two or three coats of black mascara and pair with a nude lip.

-How to Get a Smokey Eye for Hazel Eyes
+Smokey Eye for Hazel Eyes

 Just like how blue eyes look good with a complimentary warm shadow, warm hazel eyes look stunning when paired with cool navy tones.
-The contrasting hue is rich and robust, adding a strong dose of colour to where it’s needed.
+The contrasting hue is rich and robust, adding a strong dose of color to where it’s needed.
 Although navy has a seductive effect similar to that of the classic black smokey eye, the blue hue still feels more updated and modern than black, making it a fun alternative.

 - Apply a warm, matte brown eyeshadow on and above the crease of your eye with a soft brush.